skopp002/sk-amazon-bedrock-agentcore-samples/02-use-cases/lakehouse-agent/README.md

 1. Create IAM role for the agent runtime with necessary permissions (Bedrock, Gateway access, CloudWatch logs)
 2. Use the Bedrock AgentCore Starter Toolkit to build a Docker container
 3. Deploy the containerized agent to AgentCore Runtime
-4. Automatically save the runtime configuration to `.env` file
+4. Automatically save the runtime configuration to SSM Parameter Store

 **What happens during deployment**:
 - Docker builds a container image with your agent code and dependencies